0xCronos/DL-SAE-based/README.md

-# Deep Learning based on SAE
+# SAE based Deep Learning

 Deep Learning based on Sparse AutoEncoder with hybrid learning for a data classification problem obtained from a set of sensors.